eccyy/CursedCUDA/README.md

-Prime sieve running serially on cpu vs paralell on gpu
+Prime sieve running serially on cpu vs parallel on gpu

 takes same if not longer time on gpu.
 It takes up O(n) bytes so biggest prime is about 2e9